dome church with details of red roof and marble in white and green in florence

 Visiting Venice feels like a dream, and it looks like one too!
 Known as the “city of canals” this floating city is so picturesque with its beautiful canals and bridges and winding alleyways perfect for getting lost in.

 Venice was styled in la serenissima, which means the most serene.
 And serene is right.
 Especially at night, as the city grows quiet you feel like you’ve stepped back in time.
+I much prefer Venice at night for that very reason.

 This is one European destination that deserves to be seen at least once in your lifetime.